Alpha Phi Alpha: History: 1919–1949

 The fraternity's national programs date back to 1919, with its "Go-To-High School, Go-to-College" campaign to promote academic achievement within the African-American community as its first initiative.

-The 1920s witnessed the birth of the Harlem Renaissance–a flowering of African-American art, literature, music, and culture which began to be absorbed into mainstream American culture.
-Alpha Phi Alpha fraternity brothers Charles Johnson, W. E. B. Du Bois, Noble Sissle, Countee Cullen and other members were entrepreneurs and participants in this creative upsurge led primarily by the African-American community based in Harlem, New York City.
+The 1920s witnessed the birth of the Harlem Renaissance–a flowering of African-American art, literature, music, and culture which began to be absorbed into the mainstream American culture.
+Alpha Phi Alpha fraternity brothers Charles Johnson, W. E. B. Du Bois, Noble Sissle, Countee Cullen, and other members were entrepreneurs and participants in this creative upsurge led primarily by the African-American community based in Harlem, New York City.
 By the end of the 1920s, the fraternity had chartered 85 chapters throughout the United States and initiated over 3,000 members.

 During the Great Depression, Alpha Phi Alpha and its members continued to implement programs to support the black community.
 The Committee on Public Policy, the Alpha Phi Alpha Education Foundation, and "The Foundation Publishers" were established at the 1933 general convention.
 The Committee on Public Policy took positions on numerous issues important to the black community.
-It investigated the performance of Franklin D. Roosevelt's New Deal agencies to assess the status of the black population, both as to treatment of agencies' employees and in the quality of services rendered to American blacks.
+It investigated the performance of Franklin D. Roosevelt's New Deal agencies to assess the status of the black population, both in the treatment of agencies' employees and in the quality of services rendered to American blacks.
 Alpha men Rayford Logan and Eugene K. Jones were members of Roosevelt's unofficial Black Cabinet, an informal group of African-American public policy advisors to the President.

 The Education Foundation was created in recognition of the educational, economic, and social needs of African Americans in the United States.
 The foundation, led by Rayford Logan, was structured to provide scholarships and grants to African-American students.
 The Foundation Publishers would provide financial support and fellowship for writers addressing African-American issues.
 Historian and fraternity brother John Hope Franklin was an early beneficiary of the publishing company and was the 2006 Kluge Prize recipient for lifetime achievement in the study of humanity.